Fall of the Fascist regime in Italy: Background

 Victor Emmanuel III did retain his trust in Mussolini, and he hoped that the Duce could save the situation.
 The King kept his own counsel and isolated himself from anyone who tried to learn his intentions.
 General Vittorio Ambrosio, who was devoted to the King and hostile to the Germans, became the new Chief of the General Staff.
 Ambrosio was persuaded that the war was lost for Italy, but he never took personal initiative to change the situation without first consulting the King.
 Ambrosio, with the help of Giuseppe Castellano and Giacomo Carboni (both of whom would play an important part in the events leading to the Armistice of Cassibile of 8 September 1943), slowly proceeded to occupy several key positions in the armed forces with officials devoted to the King.
 He also tried to bring back from abroad as many as possible of Italy's forces, but it was difficult to do so without arousing suspicion in Germany.

 On 6 February 1943, Mussolini carried out the most wide-ranging government reshuffle in 21 years of Fascist power.
 Almost all of the ministers were changed, including the Duce's son-in-law, Galeazzo Ciano, and Dino Grandi, Giuseppe Bottai, Guido Buffarini Guidi and Alessandro Pavolini.
 The situation was compromised and the primary goal of the operation, to placate public opinion about the Fascist Party, failed.
 Among the new appointments, the new Undersecretary of Foreign Affairs (the Duce took over the department himself) Giuseppe Bastianini, was aware of the seriousness of the situation.
 Bastianini's strategy was twofold: like Mussolini, he tried to argue in favor of a peace between Germany and the USSR.
 He also aimed to create a block of Balkan countries (the junior Axis partners Hungary, Romania and Bulgaria) led by Italy, which could act as a counterbalance to the excessive power of the German Reich in Europe.
 On 14 April, the Duce substituted the chief of police, Carmine Senise (a man of the King), with Lorenzo Chierici.
 Five days later Mussolini replaced the young and inexperienced secretary of the Party, Aldo Vidussoni, with Carlo Scorza, in an attempt to galvanize the Party.

+In March 1943 a wave of strikes that began at the Fiat Mirafiori plant in Turin — the first mass strikes since the consolidation of the dictatorship — spread through the industrial cities of northern Italy.
+The regime proved able neither to suppress the movement quickly nor to satisfy its demands, and the episode demonstrated that it had lost the acquiescence of the industrial working class.